Jonny-exe/binary-fractions/binary_fractions/README.md

  | __round__()
 ```

-Normalize and round number to n digits after comma.
+Normalize and round number to 0 digits after comma.

-method, see round_to()
+A method.
+See also function round_to().

 **Arguments**:

-- `ndigits` _int_ - number of digits after comma, precision
+  None

 **Returns**: